bhanug/misframe/content/2017/01/03/caching-and-crashing-in-lm2.md

 ## Caching

 lm2 is essentially a linked list on disk.
-Every knows linked lists aren't very fast.
+Everyone knows linked lists aren't very fast.
 Searches take a ridiculously long time and require a lot of seeking.
 That's why lm2 has a record cache, which stores a subset of the key-value records in memory.
 This cache really speeds up searches.